5.8 Resolution Through the Informal Process

 5.8.2.
 Monthly Status Meetings

 - During the informal resolution process, monthly status meetings shall be held until an informal resolution is reached, or until the formal process is initiated.
-This meeting should include the Complainant, the Affirmative Action Officer and/or any resource person involved in the informal resolution process.
+This meeting should include the Reporting Party, the Affirmative Action Officer and/or any resource person involved in the informal resolution process.

 - The first meeting shall be scheduled to occur approximately one month after the date of the decision to proceed informally made under Section 5.8.